No products in the cart.

 The creator had tried every type of SMR equipment he could get his hands on.
 While these tools did prove to be beneficial, there were certain areas that he was having a hard time to efficiently massage.
 One tool was good for one spot, another tool for another spot.
 There was no tool that could get all the spots, however.
 He had an idea how he could satisfy his need for the right tool for the right job, and the P-Knot was born.
 After using his rough homemade version for a few months, he realized that not only could the P-Knot help people, but it could also be a vehicle to educate people about the amazing benefits of SMR.
 The dream needed action and the next steps were taken to get his home version prototyped.
 Almost 2 years later and countless prototypes that lacked his approval, we are proud to now share the P-Knot with you!

 The P-Knot bi-spherical design gives focused point pressure while remaining stable.
 We happen to think it makes for quite a catchy name as a bonus.

-As of right now P-knots come in green and pink.
+As of right now P-knots come in green, gray and pink.